joshbegley/nyt-latest/README.md

 `Readers discuss a guest essay calling on people to have more sex.
 Also: A G.O.P. message; the World Bank; Latinos in Hollywood; rewriting Roald Dahl.`\
 https://nytimes.com/2023/02/26/opinion/letters/sex-loneliness.html?searchResultPosition=8

-**West Bank Attack Kills 2 Israelis as Middle East Officials Meet in Jordan**\
+**West Bank Erupts in Violence as Officials Pledge to Work for Calm**\
-`The fatal shooting occurred while American, Israeli, Palestinian and other Arab officials attended a summit to discuss ways of lowering tensions.`\
+`A Palestinian gunman killed two Israelis as American, Israeli and Arab officials met to discuss ways to lower tensions.
+Then Jewish settlers went on a rampage.`\
 https://nytimes.com/2023/02/26/world/middleeast/west-bank-israel-attack.html?searchResultPosition=9

 **Lab Leak Most Likely Caused Pandemic, Energy Dept. Says**\